riganti/dotvvm-docs/Pages/concepts/validation/controls.md

 If you want to set the `Validation.InvalidCssClass` property for the entire application, you can apply it on the `<body>` element in the master page.
 You can of course override the CSS class on any child element.

+> When using DotVVM Business Pack form controls, the `Validator.Value` can be automatically set to the edited property, when `BusinessPack.AllowAutoValidation` is set to true.
+> This property is inherited, and therefore it's sufficient to set it once for the form, grid or even the entire page.

 ## See also

 * [Validation overview](overview)